LennartFr/20200227supplychain/README.md

 # Developing Supply chain Apps

-## You can also run Hyperledger Fabric natively in Kubernetes.
-Free for 30 days

 ## [Pre-requisites 2.0](https://hyperledger-fabric.readthedocs.io/en/release-2.0/prereqs.html)

 ### For this workshop you will need to confirm you have the Sept 2019 version 1.39.x of Visual Studio Code installed.